Baz Luhrmann’s ‘Elvis’ looks like cashing in on the non-binary buzz

-In typical Luhrmann (exaggerated) style, the trailer depicts hyper-saturated scenes filled with over-choreographed dancing, flamboyant costuming (did Elvis really wear that much pink?), awkward hip shaking (that famous hip sway ought to be the easiest dance move to mimic, but Butler looks like he’s on the verge of pooping his pants), and way too many excited extras that get in the way of an already overloaded story.
+In typical Luhrmann (exaggerated) style, the trailer depicts hyper-saturated scenes filled with over-choreographed dancing, flamboyant costuming (did Elvis really wear that much pink?), awkward hip shaking (that famous hip sway ought to be the easiest dance move to mimic, but Butler looks like he’s on the verge of literally shitting his pants), and way too many excited extras that get in the way of an already overloaded story.

 Throughout the trailer, Butler looks less like a rock’n’roll ladies’ man and more like, well, a lady.
 It’s as though you’re watching a pretty girl trying to look like k.d. lang trying to cover an Elvis song in a heavily jump-cut music video.

 Now don’t get me wrong – I’m all for gender-bending and the new non-binary ethos; in fact, Cream has pushed to blur the boundaries of gender and sexuality since the zine’s inception in the late 1990s.
 But when the aesthetic of a lead character is so so wrong, it detracts viewers’ concentration from a film’s narrative.
 Even simple narratives like those Luhrmann likes to shoot, albeit through a Vaselined lens.

 For the record, Elvis wore a little black eyeliner, but not that much.
 And he certainly wasn’t that gaunt, even in his early years.
 Also, Elvis’ eyes – possibly his most admired feature – were a steely piercing blue but Butler’s look a little dull, if not weary.